 - Asking your child to express herself in another way: “Do you feel angry?”

-Tantrums can often be avoided or shortened by:
+Tantrums can often be shortened by:

 - Stepping in before your child loses complete control.